-Cash reserve ratio (CRR) is the percentage of a bank’s total deposits that it needs to maintain as liquid cash.
-This is an RBI requirement, and the cash reserve is kept with the RBI.
+CRR or Cash Reserve Ratio, is the percentage of a bank’s total deposits that it needs to maintain as liquid cash.
+This is an RBI requirement, and the cash reserve is with the RBI.
 A bank does not earn interest on this liquid cash maintained with the RBI and neither can it use this for investing and lending purposes.

-Consider that the CRR is 4%.
-If so, banks must keep aside Rs.
-4 every time their deposits raise by Rs.
+Considering that the CRR is 4.5%, then banks must keep aside Rs.
+4.5 every time their deposits raise by Rs.
 100. The equation is very simple, but the implications of CRR on the economy at large are many.
-In more technical terms, here, the liquid cash that scheduled banks need to maintain with the RBI on a fortnightly basis must not fall short of 4% of the total Net Demand and Time Liabilities (NDTL) that the bank holds.
+In technical terms, the scheduled banks must ensure that their liquid cash held with the RBI on a bi-weekly basis does not dip below 4.5% of their total Net Demand and Time Liabilities (NDTL).

-This figure of 4% may change and vary.
-In the past, CRR used to range between 3% and 20%.
-However, today, there is no upper and lower limit on the CRR for scheduled banks.
-To understand the concept of CRR clearly, consider this example: if a bank has net demand and time deposits worth Rs.
-10,00,000 and the CRR is 8%, it will have to keep Rs.
+This figure of 4.5% may change and vary.
+To understand the concept of CRR clearly, consider this example.
+If a bank has net demand and time deposits worth Rs.
+10,00,000, and the CRR is 8%, it will have to keep Rs.
 8,00,000 with the RBI in the form of liquid cash.